San Cristóbal de las Casas, Chiapas, Mexico: What to pack, what to wear, and when to go [2022]

 January

-If you go to San Cristóbal de las Casas in January, you will notice that it is balmy and dry with little rain.
-Expect it to rain occasionally.
-Daytime temperatures are in the low 60s F (low 20s C).
+January for San Cristóbal de las Casas is mild and dry with little rain.
+Temperatures average in the low 60s F (low 20s C) during the day.
+It rains sometimes.

 What to wear/what to pack: